CGATOxford/CGATPipelines/doc/modules.rst

 Modules in this section contain generic functionality for pipelines such as for report building, sample handling, etc., and tasks that occur in multiple pipelines.
-The most prominent module in this section is :mod:`Pipeline` that provides command line control, parameterization and more to pipeline scripts.
+The most prominent package in this section is :mod:`Pipeline` that provides command line control, parameterization and more to pipeline scripts and is organized into several sub-packages.

 .. toctree::
    :maxdepth: 2

    pipelinemodules/Pipeline.rst
    pipelinemodules/PipelineTracks.rst
-   pipelinemodules/PipelineDatabase.rst
    pipelinemodules/PipelineUCSC.rst
-   pipelinemodules/PipelineUtilities.rst

 Pipeline specific modules
 =========================